 The first number assigned to the Alcoholic Beverage Control Commission is reserved for the Chair of that Commission.
 The remaining numbers shall be assigned to the Alcoholic Beverage Control Commission members on the basis of seniority.
 The first number assigned to the Utilities Commission is reserved for the Chair of that Commission.
-The remaining numbers shall be assigned to the Parole Commission is reserved for the Chair of that Commission.
+The remaining numbers shall be assigned to the Utilities Commission members on the basis of seniority.
+The first number assigned to the Parole Commission is reserved for the Chair of that Commission.
 The remaining numbers shall be assigned to the Parole Commission members on the basis of seniority."